 The main difficulty in practice for ABC arises when selecting the summary statistics as well as the threshold on the distance.
-If the selected summary statistics are sufficient for the parameters of the model and the distance threshold is zero, i.e., only parameters that have generated data sets with values of summary statistics exactly matching those of the observed data set are retained, then these accepted parameter samples will be from the true posterior \citep{barber2015rate,lintusaari2016fundamentals}.
-However, should one fall short on either of these accounts, then the accepted parameter samples will only be from an approximation to the true posterior.
-When available, relevant domain knowledge can be applied to guide the selection of ``essentially sufficient'' summary statistics, which incorporate features attributable to the inferential objects of interest.
-However, since likelihood-free approaches like ABC are only needed with analytically or computationally intractable likelihoods, it will typically be difficult to find the sufficient statistics in the absence of domain knowledge, though there is previous work on how to select good summary statistics for an ABC procedure in such a setting \citep{drovandi2011approximate,ABCstatCHOOSEprangle2014semi}.
-As for the threshold on distance measure, the smaller the distance threshold, the lower the acceptance rate, and hence the greater the computational burden to generate a reasonable number of accepted samples.
-In fact, outside of using discrete summary statistics, it may be totally impractical to use a distance threshold of zero.
+In general, any quantity that can be calculated from the observed data is called a statistic; if the likelihood depends on the data only through some low-dimensional statistic, so that we need only this statistic to calculate the likelihood for any value of the parameter, the statistic is said to be sufficient.
+In the context of ABC, if the selected summary statistics are sufficient for the parameters of the model and the distance threshold is zero, i.e., only parameter values that have given rise to data sets with values of sufficient summary statistics exactly matching those of the observed data set are retained, then these accepted parameter samples will be from the true posterior \citep{barber2015rate,lintusaari2017fundamentals}.
+However, should one fall short on either of these, then the accepted parameter samples will only be from an approximation to the true posterior.
+When available, relevant domain knowledge can be applied to guide the selection of ``essentially sufficient'' summary statistics, which capture features attributable to the inferential objects of interest.
+However, since likelihood-free approaches like ABC are only needed with analytically or computationally intractable likelihoods, it will typically be difficult to find the sufficient statistics in the absence of domain knowledge, though there is previous work on how to select good summary statistics for an ABC procedure in such settings \citep{drovandi2011approximate,ABCstatCHOOSEprangle2014semi}.
+As for the threshold on distance, the smaller the distance threshold, the lower the acceptance rate, and hence the greater the computational burden to generate a reasonable number of accepted samples.
+In fact, outside of using discrete summary statistics, it may be impractical to use a distance threshold of zero.
 As a result, the performance of ABC inference can suffer due to the inaccuracy of the resulting posterior \citep{sisson2007sequential}.
-ABC model choice suffers from these same issues with reference to the model index, which becomes an additional model parameter on which inference is required.
-Even if one were to select statistics that are marginally sufficient for the submodels, they may not be jointly sufficient for the full model and thus not be able to discriminate among the various models under comparison, save for some special cases \citep{grelaud2009abcMC,BFprobRobert2011lack}.
-Lastly, if one does manage to select all the sufficient statistics and conduct model selection with ABC, the resulting ABC Bayes factor may have no correspondence to the true Bayes factor \citep{BFprobRobert2011lack}.